alexis-lp/Deep_Learning_TP/README.md

 So, they don’t modify the size.
 In order to have a result that has not a too small size I kept the pooling defined like this :

-self.pool = nn.MaxPool2d(kernel_size=3, stride=1, padding=1)
+`self.pool = nn.MaxPool2d(kernel_size=3, stride=1, padding=1)`

 At this moment I still didn’t realise that it was not a the best idea to change the pooling layer but we’ll come back on it after.

 I got these results

-Accuracy of the network on the 40000 train images: 82.20 %
+*Accuracy of the network on the 40000 train images: 82.20 %*

-Accuracy of the network on the 10000 validation images: 73.26 %
+*Accuracy of the network on the 10000 validation images: 73.26 %*

-Accuracy of the network on the 10000 test images: 72.64 %
+*Accuracy of the network on the 10000 test images: 72.64 %*

 We can see that with 4 layers we increased a lot the performances.
 But when I tried to add a 5th layer it was not so useful as I got an accuracy that has fallen to 68.48% on test images.

-Then I also tried to modify the size of the kernel from 3 to 1 but it was quite similar.
+Then I also tried to modify the size of the kernel from 3\*3 to 1\*1 but it was quite similar.

-Accuracy of the network on the 40000 train images: 82.84 %
+*Accuracy of the network on the 40000 train images: 82.84 %*

-Accuracy of the network on the 10000 validation images: 72.06 %
+*Accuracy of the network on the 10000 validation images: 72.06 %*

-Accuracy of the network on the 10000 test images: 71.41 %
+*Accuracy of the network on the 10000 test images: 71.41 %*

-Computation time: 231.6 and Validation loss of the last epoch : 0.84.
+*Computation time: 231.6 and Validation loss of the last epoch : 0.84.*

-So finally, I kept my 3*3 kernels as it is also often the popular choice.
+So finally, I kept my 3\*3 kernels as it is also often the popular choice.

 # Size of trarining and validation set

 Then I tried to see the influence of the size of training and validation samples.
 I used 3 different configurations and I compared my results:

-n_training_samples = 36000 ; n_val_samples = 10000 =>  Computation Time 203.68s, Ending Validation loss = 0.86, 71.20% accuracy on test images
+*n_training_samples = 36000 ; n_val_samples = 10000 =>  Computation Time 203.68s, Ending Validation loss = 0.86, 71.20% accuracy on test images*

-n_training_samples = 42000 ; n_val_samples = 8000  =>  Computation Time 218.15s, Ending Validation loss = 0.81, 72.11% accuracy on test images
+*n_training_samples = 42000 ; n_val_samples = 8000  =>  Computation Time 218.15s, Ending Validation loss = 0.81, 72.11% accuracy on test images*

-n_training_samples = 45000 ; n_val_samples = 5000  =>  Computation Time 221.49s, Ending Validation loss = 0.77, 72.29% accuracy on test images
+*n_training_samples = 45000 ; n_val_samples = 5000  =>  Computation Time 221.49s, Ending Validation loss = 0.77, 72.29% accuracy on test images*

 We can see that reducing the size of the training set increases the ending validation loss.
 This is quite normal because our network trains less and so it will be harder for him to generalize to unknown data set.
 So our validation loss curve is more likely to diverge quickly.
 However for the performances we see that after 40000 (for the training set) there is not a huge difference so we will keep our initial 40000 training set / 10000 validation set configuration.